 Maintaining a healthy weight, or normal weight, can benefit joints already affected by arthritis.
 Did you know that 1 pound of weight puts an additional 4 pounds of pressure on knees?
 You can reduce joint pain by shedding pounds, even as little as 10 percent of your total body weight.
 Doing so can also decrease your risk of developing arthritis in joints not already affected and lower the chances that you'll need a joint replacement.

 Though there are many diets and exercise programs out there, the simplest way to lose weight is to eat less and move more.
-If you need help getting moving, try the 12-Week Walking Plan or contact your local Arthritis Foundation office and explore our Programs for Better Living, which include land and water exercise classes, tai chi and our proven effective Walk With Ease program.
+If you getneed help ting moving, try the 12-Week Walking Plan or contact your local Arthritis Foundation office for information about our proven effective Walk With Ease program.

 BMI is frequently used as a indicator for how body weight affects health.
 A normal-weight BMI reduces risk for a number of health problems, including: